frogIsDeveloping/computercraft_bootloader-autoupdater/README.md

 The bootloader itself does not auto-update.
 It's also possible to use it to initiate many computers, as the files to autoupdate (if any) do not have to be present initially on the computer to be downloaded.

 **DISCLAIMER**: I have created this for my own, amateur use.
 You are free to use it but it may not fit your exact needs.
-There is currenty **NO CHECK** for sufficient space on the filesystem when updating.
-If you use the update feature on a computer that's nearly full, it's possible you lose files.

 ## Images
 On computer boot